bishwaG/Nextpie/docs/db-clear-test-data.md

 SQLALCHEMY_DATABASE_URI = 'sqlite:///' + os.path.join(basedir, 'assets', 'db-wo-test-data.sqlite3')
 ```

-## Removing Records Using Flask CLI
+## Removing records using Flask CLI

 > ⚠️ **Note:** This method does not work if you have deployed Nextpie as a Docker container.